huguesvinzant/MachineLearning/project1/README.md

  - run.py

  CONTENT: Contains the full executable code performing the loading, preprocessing of the data, training and cross-validation of the model, and the prediction and classification.
-This file import the functions of all the other files.
+This file imports the functions of all the files implementations.py and proj1_helpers.py.

  - implementations.py

- CONTENT: Is divided into three parts:
+ CONTENT: Contains the majority of the functions used in the project.
+For more details about each function, the read is redirected to the file in question.
+The file is divided into three parts:

- 	Part IMPLEMENTATIONS: Contains the 6 required methods, that is, least_squares_GD, least_squares_SGD, least_squares, 				  ridge_regression, logistic_regression, reg_logistic_regression.
+ 	- Part IMPLEMENTATIONS: Contains the 6 required methods, that is, least_squares_GD, least_squares_SGD, least_squares, 				  ridge_regression, logistic_regression, reg_logistic_regression.
 Not all of them are used.

-	Part UTILITARIES: Contains all functions required for the functions in IMPLEMENTATIONS, such as gradient calculations, 				 loss calculations, learning algorithms, score predictions, etc.
+	- Part UTILITARIES: Contains all functions required for the functions in IMPLEMENTATIONS, such as gradient calculations, loss calculations, learning algorithms, score predictions, etc.

-	Part DATA PROCESSING: Contains all functions used for data pre-treatments, such as standardization, variance calculations, data splitting, removal of data, estimation of data, etc.
+	- Part DATA PROCESSING: Contains all functions used for data pre-treatments, such as standardization, variance 				      calculations, data splitting, removal of data, estimation of data, etc.

 - proj1_helpers.py